ibm-cloud-docs/CDN/faqs.md

 ## Can I use Brotli feature in CDN service?
 {: faq}

-No, Brotli feature is not supported with our CDN service with Akamai.
+No, Brotli feature is not supported by our CDN service with Akamai.

 ## How do I create a CDN endpoint without using the domain?
 {: faq}

 You can create a CDN endpoint without using the Domain, but ONLY for a CDN of type **Wildcard HTTPS**.
 While creating a CDN of type **Wildcard HTTPS**, your **CNAME** acts as the CDN endpoint, and the **CNAME** is used to serve the traffic.

-## Is HTTP/2 supported with the IBM Cloud Content Delivery Network service?
+## Is HTTP/2 supported by the IBM Cloud Content Delivery Network service?
 {: faq}

 Yes, HTTP/2 is supported by Akamai's Edge servers.

-## With multiple file purge, what's the difference between a favorite group and an unfavorite group?
+## With multiple file purges, what's the difference between a favorite group and an unfavorite group?
 {: #what-different-two-type-favorite-group}
 {: faq}